 1. Legal Guidance

-Benefits: A personal injury attorney possesses specialized knowledge of personal injury laws, insurance regulations, and legal procedures.
+Benefits: A personal injury attorney possesses knowledge of personal injury laws, insurance regulations, and legal procedures.
 They will provide you with guidance, explaining your rights, options, and the legal process involved in pursuing compensation for your injuries.

 2. Investigation and Evidence Collection